GoDaddy Review: Is GoDaddy a good web hosting company? Are they worth the price? and what’s up with their confusing money-back policy?

 High renewal prices

-The cheapest Economy plan appears great at $2.49/month…until you realize that the exact same no-frills plan, will jump in cost to $7.99 month, without the better features.
+The cheapest Economy plan appears great at $2.49/month…until you realize that the exact same no-frills plan, will jump in cost to $7.99 a month, without the better features.

 So rather than getting a fantastic deal on a decent hosting program, you are stuck paying premium-host rates without any premium-host features.